![]() |

 In OS-based applications, it’s forbidden to use time delays as it will mess up the timing behavior of the system.
 But a few microseconds of delay in a function that sends a trigger pulse to an ultrasonic sensor, LCD, or whatever can be justified and adds no risk to the system timing.

 For this tutorial, let’s only focus on how to generate time delays in us and ms with high accuracy.
 We’ll discuss a couple of ways to achieve this.
-First of which is the WDT, and the second one is the hardware timer modules.
+The first of which is the STM32 WDT Delay, and the second one is the STM32 Timer Delay.

 As we’ve discussed in an earlier tutorial, STM32 Debugging, the ARM Cortex®-M3/M4 core contains hardware extensions for advanced debugging features.
 The debug extensions allow the core to be stopped either on a given instruction fetch (breakpoint) or data access (watchpoint).
 The Arm® Cortex®-M3/M4 core provides integrated on-chip debug support.
 It is comprised of: